anacidre/AngularWorkshop/Step 2: Build your first component.md

   ];
 ```

 We need to add this data to a component.

-We can use angular CLI to help us to create an Angular component (which we will do that later) but as this is the first time you are building a component we will do it from scratch to understand the structure properly.

 But just before that let's create the Coffee class:

-Create a folder named shared under the coffee-order-app/src/app/ folder:
+Create a folder named 'coffee-class' under the coffee-order-app/src/app/ folder:

 ```
 cd coffee-order-app/src/app/
-mkdir shared
+mkdir coffee-class
-cd shared
+cd coffee-class
 ```

 This folder will contain the definition of the Coffee class.
 We create the file coffee-class.ts and add the class: